CaptainDario/Automated-Cat-Laser-Pointer-toy/README.md

 ## Caution
 * NEVER rotate the motors by hand!
 You can and most probably will damage them.
 * Motors tend to overheat during extend usage.
-Since this is a cat toy, stop it if not in use to prevent it from overheating.
+Since this is a cat toy, stop it if it is not in use to prevent it from overheating.

 ## Project Ideas and next steps